 May is Awareness Month for food allergies, celiac disease and asthma, a great time to share knowledge about these important but often misunderstood diseases.
-This week food allergy efforts ramp up during May 12-18, with Food Allergy Awareness Week.
+Food allergy efforts ramp up during May 10-16, with Food Allergy Awareness Week.
 Following are articles, posters and resources to assist your advocating efforts.

 Resources From Allergic Living

 - May 10 – Teal Takeover Day!
 Support food allergy awareness by wearing teal and sharing photos to social media.
 Use the hashtags, #tealtakeover and #foodallergyweek

 - May 12 – Participate in FARE’s first Virtual Research Symposium at 1:00 p.m.
 ET.
 Register here.

 - May 13 – Take the Top 9-Free Meal Challenge in honor of Anaphylaxis Awareness Day.

 - Check out the rest of FARE’s Food Allergy Awareness Week calendar here.

 - May 10-16 – Share the FAACTS!
 Copy, paste and share one fact for each day of Food Allergy Awareness Week on social media.
 Learn More.

 - Teal Love Shines Bright Campaign – Show that you care about people living with food allergies by proudly displaying this cheery downloadable poster.

 - See the rest of FAACT’s Food Allergy Awareness Initiatives here.